 Gardening is NOT rocket science, but it is also not something that happens naturally for everyone.
 Yes, some people have a green thumb, but some of those same people jealously hoard the information that makes them so successful, often just so they can have the best yard or garden on the block!
-Don't be mad at them because they can do what you think you cannot!
+Don’t be mad at them because they can do what you think you cannot!
 Get even instead and read up on how to make your garden grow!
-It only takes a little bit of knowledge and a few invaluable tools, such as one of our inexpensive home soil testing kits, to make your dream of having the most beautiful garden spot a reality.
-You are welcome to hoard this information if you so choose, though we think the neighborly thing to do is to share our site with everyone you know.
+It only takes a little bit of knowledge and a few invaluable tools, such as an inexpensive home soil testing kits, to make your dream of having the most beautiful garden spot a reality.

 The second most important measurement to know is actually more than one, though it is sometimes expressed as the NPK value.
 N=Nitrogen, P=Phosphorous and K=Potassium (Potash).
 These three nutrients are the most important to understand and provide for the vitality and performance of your garden plants.
 These are also the three numbers that you will see prominently displayed on any bag of fertilizer and are an indication of the percentage of that nutrient in relation to the amount of the fertilizer in the bag or container.
 These values are uniformly listed in N-P-K order.
 Also keep in mind, that one is no good without the other nutrients to support your plants’ growth.
 As in all of life, balance is important!